 You have two choices with tree stumps: live with them or remove them.
 Living with them is certainly the easier of the two choices.
 If youre comfortable planting a flower bed around the stump and letting nature slowly reclaim it, go for it.
+Mind you, there is no guarantee that it won't start sprouting again.

 Removing Stumps by Hand

 Small, older stumps with plenty of trunk are easiest to remove by hand, although by easiest I mean an afternoon of hard work and aching muscles.
+This process usually works best when the ground is neither too wet nor too dry.

 Remove any branches from the trunk with the limbing saw or chainsaw, and then lop off the top of the trunk.
 Dont cut the trunk level with the ground—youll want some trunk left for leverage.